musdx/azul-box/README.md

 ## Feature

-- Download music from link with metadata/cover embedded with synced lyric(flac only)
+- Download music from link with metadata/cover embedded with synced lyric(lyric do not work for WAV)
 - Download Video from link with highest quality with some metadata embeded
 - Download Pin from pinterest without account
 - Convert Images formats powered by ffmpeg